Who can file a complaint?

 - Knowingly using materials or equipment that is deficient.

-Consumers should report businesses or trade workers that fail to obtain the necessary permits to their local building department, unless there are more alleged violations; in that case, file a complaint with the Building Codes Division.
+Consumers should report businesses or trade workers that fail to obtain the necessary permits to their local building department, unless there are more alleged violations; in that case, file a complaint with the division.

 Complaints regarding licensure, breach of contract, negligence, or nonpayment of wages or materials, by residential and commercial contractors should go to the Oregon Construction Contractors Board (CCB).
 The division works closely with CCB when investigating alleged violations.
 If you are unsure where to report a complaint, call BCD at 503-378-3278.

-File complaints to BCD as soon as possible.
+File complaints with BCD as soon as possible.

 How do I file a complaint?